artefactory/abstention-reranker/README.md

 # Abstention Reranker

-This repository contains the code for the ACL submission "Towards Trustworthy Reranking: A simple yet effective abstention mechanism".
+This repository contains the code for the ACL submission "Towards Trustworthy Reranking: A Simple yet Effective Abstention Mechanism".

 ## Abstract